isomerpages/tp-virtualcampus/_events/Highlights/Temasek Polytechnic Scholarships Presentation.md

 their first semester in TP.</p>
 <p></p>
 <p>This year, 40 scholars from ASC, BUS, DES, HSS and IIT are awarded the
-Temasek Polytechnic (TP) Scholarship, and another 40 scholars from ENG are awarded the TP Scholarship (Engineering).
-The scholars will receive
-$3,000 each per AY, subject to meeting the renewal criteria for the subsequent AYs.</p>
+TP Scholarship, and another 40 scholars from ENG are awarded the TP Scholarship (Engineering).
+The scholars will receive $3,000 each per AY, subject to meeting the renewal criteria for the subsequent AYs.</p>
 <p></p>
 <p>In addition, the scholars will be able to participate in an Overseas Experience
 Programme in their second or final year of study.
 The Overseas Experience